Daniel Mahurin will never forget Grain Valley High School's boys basketball Senior Night.

 “I'm sitting between my two coaches and I'm telling them that we're running our offense to perfection, but nothing is falling,” Bieser said after the Falcons fell to 2-3.
 “Tony (Winningham) and the guys are playing great.

-Page 2 of 2 - “They're getting the good open shots, but nothing was falling.
+“They're getting the good open shots, but nothing was falling.
 If we'd have had anything fall tonight it would have been an exciting game.”